spinalcordtoolbox/sct_docker/README.rst

 #.
 If after closing a program with graphical interface (i.e. FSLeyes) LXterminal does not raise the Liniux ($) prompt then press Ctrl + C to finish closing the program.

 #.
 Then enjoy SCT ;)

-Notes:

-- Read the Docker documentation to create a persistent container from the image, map your local folders on the container, which you probably want to perform.

 Docker for Unix like OSes (GNU/Linux, BSD family, MacOS)